Present Arms (Dad's Army radio episode): Plot

 After the parade, the platoon gather in the pub, along with Square and Hodges.
 There is jovial humour before an argument breaks out about between Mainwaring and Square.
 This leads to Mainwaring letting it slip about his platoon being offered the prime ministerial escort duty, of which Square is obviously unaware.

 At the next parade, Mainwaring lets the platoon know about the escort duty.
 He also tells them that there will be further shooting practice following the poor showing at the previous session.
 In the office after the parade, Mainwaring and Wilson are interrupted by Brigadier Bell.
 It appears that Square has complained about Mainwaring's platoon getting the escort detail, and that the fairest way of resolving the issue would be a competition to decide which platoon would provide the escort.
 The format of the competition was as yet undecided.

 A few days letter, Private Walker joins the captain and the sergeant in the office, with a letter from Brigadier Bell.
 It informs them that the competition will consist of two parts.
 The first will be map reading, for which there will need to be a flag for the platoon which can be raised at the destination in the map exercise.
 As they don't have a flag already, Walker says he can provide one (for a fee!).
 They then read that the other part will be a shooting competition, which leads Mainwaring to conclude they have already lost following the previous poor showing.

 At this point Mrs Pike enters and Wilson explains the revised situation with the escort.
-Walker invites everyone to come to the hippodrome that evening to see the variety performance by "Cheerful" Charlie Cheeseman, a variety entertainer, in order to raise their spirits.
-Reluctantly, Wilson and Mainwaring attend - though Mrs Mainwaring won't as she hasn't smiled since "Munich".
+Walker invites everyone to come to the hippodrome that evening to see the variety performance by "Cheerful" Charlie Cheeseman, a variety entertainer, to raise their spirits.
+Reluctantly, Wilson and Mainwaring attend – though Mrs Mainwaring won't as she hasn't smiled since "Munich".
 At the performance, Cheeseman is performing some inappropriate jokes and performing some songs.
 Wilson is asleep and Mainwaring is not enjoying it at all.
-Cheeseman announces the next act - The Great Alberto - who is a non-English-speaking Italian trick sharpshooter, who performs some amazing feats of shooting.
+Cheeseman announces the next act – The Great Alberto – who is a non-English-speaking Italian trick sharpshooter, who performs some amazing feats of shooting.
 Wilson comments that with shooting like that, he should be in the Home Guard.
 Walker goes to see Alberto after the performance, discovering he isn't Italian but is from Wigan and his real name is Bert Postlethwaite.
 He says he has a proposition for Postlethwaite.